ut-amrl/ut_jackal/README.md

 If not using in an empty map, you must first localize the robot.
 If not already localized, set the current pose via [robofleet](robofleet.csres.utexas.edu) or using the `/set_pose` topic.

+You will also need to set the robot in autonomous mode.
+To do so, press 'X' on the controller if it's not currently in autonomous mode.

 Then run the waypoint loop script as follows:
 ```
 cd ~/amrl/ut_jackal/scripts/
 python3 waypoint_loop.py --stop_time <number of seconds to stop at each waypoint> --map <name of the waypoints list to run through>
 ```
 The list of waypoints is in the `waypoint_loop.py` script.
 You can add or modify entries in the waypoint list if you want a different set of waypoints.
 Note that the map names in this script may not match with the map names in `amrl_maps`.
 The format of each waypoint is `pos_x, pos_y, quaternion_z, quaternion_w` and these are expressed relative to the map that the localization is currently using for the robot.

+If the robot gets stuck, you can joystick it out of being stuck and then hit 'X' to resume autonomous waypoint looping.

 If you want to run through a triangle of points relative to the robot's current position, we've created a utility script that does so with an empty map.
 To run this, use:
 `./amrl/ut_jackal/scripts/loop_from_curr_loc.sh`